Streamerbot/docs/streamerbot/1.get-started/installation/linux.md

 ::

 ### Streamer.bot Chat
 The built-in chat and event feed windows will not work due to missing `WebView2` when using the install script or the Lutris installer.
-However, the chat works when using Bottles's Streamer.bot installer.
+However, they work when using Bottles's Streamer.bot installer.